-Care reviews with the HSC Trust representatives were noted to be held annually or as required; and minutes were available.
+Care reviews with the HSC Trust representatives were noted to be held annually or as required; however, minutes of the meetings were not available for inspection.
+This was discussed with the manager, who agreed to follow up with the relevant HSC Trust representative, to ensure that these were received by the agency.